inet-framework/inet-showcases/wireless/ratecontrol/doc/index.rst

 channel access methods, like orthogonal frequency division multiplexing (OFDM) or directs sequence spread spectrum (DSSS), and different modulation schemes like binary phase shift keying (BPSK) or types of quadrature amplitude modulation (QAM).
-Each of these have different tolerances of effects like fading, attenuation and interference from other radio sources.
+Each of these has different tolerances of effects like fading, attenuation, and interference from other radio sources.
 In varying channel conditions, using the fastest rate might not be optimal for performance.
 Rate control algorithms adapt the transmission rate dynamically to the changing channel conditions, so the performance of the radio link can be maximized.

-For example, in certain channel conditions if hosts transmitted with 54 Mbps, the transmissions would not be received correctly, and the throughput would drop to zero.
+For example, in certain channel conditions, if hosts transmitted with 54 Mbps, the transmissions would not be received correctly, and the throughput would drop to zero.
 However, transmissions with 6 Mbps would be correctly receivable due to the simpler modulation (BPSK instead of 64QAM).
 It is not obvious which rate works the best with what channel conditions.
-The goal of rate control algorithms is to find the best rate, and maximize throughput.
+The goal of rate control algorithms is to find the best rate and maximize throughput.

 Rate control algorithms
 ~~~~~~~~~~~~~~~~~~~~~~~

 Some rate control algorithms change the transmission rate according to
 packet loss.
 When too many packets are lost (ie. the ACK for them
-doesn't arrive) the transmission rate is lowered.
+doesn't arrive), the transmission rate is lowered.
 When a number of
 packets are sent without loss, the rate is increased.

 INET has different rate control models, such as :ned:`ArfRateControl`,
-:ned:`AarfRateControl` and :ned:`OnoeRateControl`.
+:ned:`AarfRateControl`, and :ned:`OnoeRateControl`.

 The network
 ~~~~~~~~~~~